 If the student drops a course during the specified add/drop period (see Refund Schedule in the Academic Catalog), the tuition scholarship will be returned to the scholarship fund.
 The scholarship recipient will be charged the portion of the tuition that was not refundable, as would a student paying full tuition (See Refund Schedule in the Academic Catalog).
 During the add/drop period, the dropped credits will not count against the total number of credits for the student’s program.
-After the add/drop period has ended, the student who drops a course forfeits the tuition covered by scholarship; and the credits for the dropped course will count toward the student’s total number of credits for which Trinity is providing scholarship funds.
+After the add/drop period has ended, the student who drops a course forfeits the tuition covered by scholarship; and the credits for the dropped course will count toward the student’s total number of credits for which the student is provided scholarship funds.
 Similarly, if a student takes an Incomplete for a class, but then fails to complete the class, those credits attempted will count toward the student’s total number of credits covered in the tuition-based scholarship plan.
-The tuition costs incurred for a repeat course or for a substitute course for any of the following reasons will not be covered by a Trinity Scholarship: a failed course, a dropped course after the add/drop period, or a course changed from credit to audit.
+The tuition costs incurred for a repeat course or for a substitute course for any of the following reasons will not be covered by a scholarship: a failed course, a dropped course after the add/drop period, or a course changed from credit to audit.

-A full-time student (and Trinity Scholarship recipient) who will have completed all but three or six credits toward his or her degree program (no repeated coursework and the student must not have exhausted his or her scholarship credit limit) and plans to take three or six credits in their last semester to finish, the student will be eligible for tuition-based scholarship, based on his or her previously determined need-level (high, medium, or low).
+A full-time student who will have completed all but three or six credits toward his or her degree program (no repeated coursework and the student must not have exhausted his or her scholarship credit limit) and plans to take three or six credits in their last semester to finish, the student will be eligible for tuition-based scholarship, based on his or her previously determined need-level (high, medium, or low).